Uneven bars: Apparatus specific rules

 Gymnasts are permitted to tape their hands or use grips or hand guards on bars level 4 through elite.
-Their coaches are also permitted to apply chalk and/or water to the bars to ensure gymnasts don't slip off.
+Their coaches are also permitted to apply chalk and/or water to the bars to ensure gymnasts don't slip off; some gymnasts may apply diluted honey to their grips.

 Unlike high bar and rings in MAG, gymnasts may not be lifted to the uneven bars to begin their routines.
 They may mount the apparatus with either a simple or a difficult skill on either the high or low bar; running mounts and springboards are permitted.

 Once the routine has started, the coach may not physically interfere with the athlete.
 The coach can stand on the mat during release moves and dismounts.
 If the gymnast falls on one of these skills, her coach can catch her or break her fall; the coach can also lift her back to the high bar to continue her routine.
 If a springboard has been used for the mount, the coach is supposed to quickly step in and remove it so that it does not interfere with the routine.

 If a gymnast falls from the apparatus, she has 30 seconds to re-mount.
 Within this time limit, she can readjust her grips or chalk her hands again if necessary.
 However, her routine will be finished if she does not return to the bars within 30 seconds.
 Many judges are flexible with this rule, especially if the gymnast took a hard fall and needed a minute to shake it off and regain her focus.
 Often, the judge or judging assistant will give the gymnast a ten-second warning.